The Late Show (1986 talk show): Arsenio Hall

 Fox had originally cancelled The Late Show, but executives were stunned by the success of Hall, who was performing well among adults 18–49.
 In return, Hall was given a 13-week deal to host the show – however, a replacement program entitled The Wilton North Report was already in pre-production and scheduled, which meant that the deal would not be extended beyond that.
 Further, Hall would not be available in any event, as he was committed to filming the Eddie Murphy feature Coming to America.
 During the monologue of his final appearance as host, Hall stated that the reason he had agreed to only do 13 weeks was because that was as long as he was able to stay, as he had plans "to do other things."

 Clint Holmes continued as announcer while Mark Hudson remained as band leader.
 However, the band's name changed from "Mark Hudson and the Party Boys featuring the Tramp" – as it had been known during Rivers's tenure, with "the Tramp" referring to baritone sax player Beverly Dahlke-Smith – to simply "Mark Hudson and the Late Show Band".

 Guests tended to be third-string actors, with performances by lesser-known bands such as The Williams Brothers (Los Angeles) and The Amazing Pink Things (Seattle).
-One noteworthy guest during Hall's era was Bob Barker, then in his fifteenth year as host of the long-running game show The Price is Right.
+One noteworthy guest during Hall's era was Bob Barker, then in his fifteenth year as host of the game show The Price is Right.

 World-famous "Earthquake Astrologer from KROQ and KFOX", Farley Malorrus, appeared as a guest following an accurate earthquake prediction in Los Angeles during October 1987.

 When problems developed with Wilton North, Fox attempted to bring back Hall – but it was too late.
-Wilton North debuted on December 11, 1987, and was a disaster on all fronts.
-Fox canceled it after only 21 episodes on January 8.
-It started airing Late Show repeats with both Hall and Rivers on January 11, 1988, and scrambled to revive the talk show.
+Wilton North debuted on December 11, 1987 and was cancelled after 21 episodes on January 8.
+Fox started airing Late Show repeats with both Hall and Rivers on January 11, 1988, and scrambled to revive the talk show.

 1988 hosts

-The show came back with a new group of unknown guest hosts, including comedians Jeff Joseph and John Mulrooney; Daniel Rosen took over as announcer, while Jack Mack and the Heart Attack became the new house band.
-Ultimately, none of the tryout hosts would work out, and the network turned to Seattle TV personality Ross Shafer to take over The Late Show.
+The show came back with a new group of guest hosts, including comedians Jeff Joseph and John Mulrooney; Daniel Rosen took over as announcer, while Jack Mack and the Heart Attack became the new house band.
+Ultimately, none of the tryout hosts would work out, and the network turned to Seattle TV personality Ross Shafer to take over The Late Show in April.

 Ross Shafer

 By the time Shafer began hosting, ratings were so low that the show could only attract newsmakers and human interest-style guests; this led to a format change in the summer to focus on tabloid and ripped-from-the-headlines stories.

-Fox canceled the show effective October 28, 1988, getting out of late night until 1993, when it launched the ill-fated The Chevy Chase Show.
+Fox canceled the show effective October 28, 1988, getting out of late night until 1993, when it launched The Chevy Chase Show.

 Notable episodes

-Despite the show's low ratings by 1988, Shafer's tenure as host produced six notable episodes.
-These are especially notable for being the last public appearances of well-known celebrities:
+Despite the show's low ratings by 1988, Shafer's tenure as host produced some notable episodes.
+In some cases, they were the last public appearances of well-known celebrities: